sdennett55/headsup/README.md

 ## Solutions

 1. No more repeats.
 If you play the "Movies" deck for example, then play some other decks and then come back, you won't get any cards you've played before
 2. It's free.
-Use the existing decks and make your own
+Use the existing decks or make your own
-3. Building your own deck is as simple as adding to a google (excel) sheet
+3. Building your own deck is as simple as adding words to a google (excel) sheet

 ## Setup
 1. Create a public or unlisted (recommended) google sheet